robharrop/robharrop.github.io/_drafts/2016-03-04-multi-server-queues.md

 ![plot of chunk comparing-models](/assets/figures/drafts/2016-03-04-multi-server-queues/comparing-models-1.png)

+As you might expect, the queue with the lowest service rate has a higher baseline latency.
+However, because there are more servers in that queue, the latency as $$\rho$$ increases remains steady.
+Recall the stability condition $$a = \lambda / (c \mu) < 1 $$, and it should be apparent that more servers will result in longer periods latency stability when
+$$\lambda > \mu$$.

 To see more configurations in action, I've created a [small simulator][4] that you can use to compare two different queue models.